 “This is Suzie.
 She is our adopted daughter.”

-If you plan to introduce Suzie or whatever name you chose in the above manner, find another agency.
+Find another agency if you plan to introduce Suzie or whatever name you choose in the above manner.

 On second thought, adopt a dog.

 Adopted children don’t come with asterisks or footnotes.

 They are either your children, or they aren’t.
 If you have to attach a title to the front of a child’s name, a human being, you’re not ready to take one into your home.